Malicious npm Packages Target Schedaero via Dependency Confusion

 TL;DR

 Our malicious package scanning infrastructure recently flagged a cluster of malicious npm packages executing a classic Dependency Confusion attack.
-The packages impersonate internal scopes of Schedaero, a leading charter sales and flight operations management system.
+The packages impersonate internal scopes of @schedaero.

 The attacker, acting under the npm handle noboots11, published multiple identical packages.
 These packages contain a malicious preinstall script that executes immediately upon installation, gathering system information and exfiltrating it via a customized User-Agent string to a suspicious endpoint, then exiting successfully so the npm installation continues.